 Graham had a simple philosophy of investment that was based on identifying what kind of risk taker you are.
 Ask yourself whether you are an investor or a speculator.
 Though they both bet money on stocks, their drive is different.

-An investor’s primary concern is to identify reliable stocks at bargain prices that he can hold on to for a long time.
+An investor’s primary concern is identifying reliable stocks at bargain prices that he can hold on to for a long time.
 A speculator buys stocks anticipating that he will profit from future market fluctuations in the short term.

 In the current market scenario, think of what kind of investment you wish to make.
 Do you expect the current crash to recover fast over the coming months and wish to capitalize on the recovery?
 If so, you are a speculator who should focus on short-term trading.

 Are you an investor who wants to secure stocks for the long term?
 If so, identify well-established companies with strong financials whose stock prices have been clobbered recently.
 Invest in them and ride out the bear market.

 A major difference between an investor and a speculator is their appetite and nerve for handling market risk and the pressure that comes with it.
 A speculator is looking to make money quite soon.
 In such a volatile market, if prices were to drop further, can you hold on to the stock or will you get nervous and end up exiting your positions?

 If you are the type to panic, you will be better off not making any speculative bets.
 A long-term investor is never concerned too much with such short-term extreme fluctuations.
 After all, stock markets do go up and down.
 That is the nature of the market.
 He or she is only focused on what the stock price will be 5 or 7 or 10 years down the line.

 When judging a company, Graham points out some of the important aspects we need to analyze.
 These include the liquidity of a company, its price-to-earnings ratio, price-to-book ratio, earnings growth, dividend record, and financial leverage.